ryan-mcclue/unsw/comp9032/wk5/week5.md

 LCD display controllers will have some RAM, ROM and registers (IR to say display/clear, DR character, RS select which one)

 Why go to a transceiver?

-when interfacing with other hardware, will have timing/synchronisation requirements, e.g. wait certain time for for write/read operations
+when interfacing with other hardware, will have timing/synchronisation requirements, e.g. wait certain time for for write/read operations The busy flag for LCD is a primitive form of synchronisation.
+A more advanced is an interrupt

 Component hardware reset related to power supply load, so may not be reliable.
 ∴ implement in software